MontagnaLab/INVGuild/README.md

 ## Scope and Development

-The INVGuild database was built with a focus on European terrestrial invertebrates identified in large-scale soil biodiversity assessments, particularly those using eDNA metabarcoding.
-Soil samples are ideal for biodiversity studies, as they capture DNA from a wide range of organisms across trophic levels and habitats.
+The INVGuild database was developed from a curated list of terrestrial invertebrates identified in large-scale soil biodiversity studies.

 To ensure reliability: